-Could our dreams and nightmares be proof of non-ordinary reality?
-If so, why are we so skeptical of other non-ordinary states of consciousness?
+Are our dreams and nightmares proof of a non-ordinary state of reality?
+If they are, why are we so skeptical of other non-ordinary states?

 I believe in everything until it’s disproved.
 So I believe in fairies, the myths, dragons.
 It all exists, even if it’s in your mind.
 Who’s to say that dreams and nightmares aren’t as real as the here and now? — John Lennon

 Notice how his belief is qualified by proof.
 He accepts everything as a possibility.
 This includes myths and dreams.
 However, he rejects those things that have no proof.
 We know that dreams and nightmares exist.
 We know they are an imaginary landscape of your mind.
 Does that mean they are not real?

 The fact is everything we experience happens within the mind.
 But dreams and nightmares produce measurable changes in our physiology.
 And they are also a common experiential element of our consciousness.
 So, are dreams proof of non-ordinary reality, or just a product of our psyche?

 So, dreams differ from the mythologies of religion.
 Religion requires faith in addition to belief.
 That is because these things are without objective proof.
 You do not need to believe in the existence of dreams.